OIT-UOG/specifyportal-vue/README.md

 `docker-compose -f docker-compose.yml -f docker-compose.dev.yml -f nginx-proxy-compose.yaml up --force-recreate --build`

 Note\* Running `nginx-proxy-compose.yaml` a bunch of times will build up the Let's Encrypt ratelimit for the specified domain.
 We only get 50 a week, so it may be prudent to spin that compose file up/down separately from the rest and/or leave their volumes alone once the certs are initially created.

+## deploy

+on first deploy: `docker-compose -f nginx-proxy-compose.yaml -f docker-compose.yml up -d` on subsequent deploys, you don't want to restart nginx and letsencrypt as it uses up the letsencrypt ratelimit bucket: `docker-compose up -d --build --force-recreate`
+You may also want to remove the viewer_build volume before starting it up to ensure changes are actually rebuilt `docker-compose down --volume; docker volume rm viewer_build`.